 Audi R8 review

-The new Audi R8 is a big leap on from the original in terms of performance and tech but still earns its 'everyday supercar' tag
+The Audi R8 is well worth its ‘everyday supercar’ tag.
+It’s a huge leap on from the old car in terms of performance and tech

-The first generation Audi R8 was Audi’s first attack on the supercar market but it meant that for the second-generation model the brand had some experience to draw upon.
-That’s why the styling, overall proportions and basic character of the Audi R8 Mk2 haven’t changed by a huge amount, although it is stuffed with the very latest technology.
+When Audi first launched the first generation Audi R8 it had never ventured into the supercar market before.
+It’s a mark of that car’s success that as the second generation Audi R8 arrived, a supercar segment without an R8 would seem a significantly poorer place.
+The styling, overall proportions and basic character of the Audi R8 Mk2 haven’t changed by a huge amount, although it is stuffed with the very latest technology - and faster than ever.

 The R8’s predecessor came with a choice of V10 or V8 engines, but now only a V10 is available with either 533bhp in the standard model, or 602bhp in the V10 Plus.
 There’s no manual gearbox either, just a seven-speed S tronic twin-clutch ‘box and an updated quattro four-wheel drive system.
 As a result the 0-62mph sprint takes just 3.2 seconds in the V10 Plus – and identical figure to its sister car that uses the same powertrain, the Lamborghini Huracan.

 Adaptive dampers are optional, the electromechanical steering system can be ordered with variable ratio software and a huge variety of driving modes let you tailor the car’s behaviour to suit the situation in hand.
 With maximum torque arriving at 6,500rpm the R8’s driving experience is dominated by the screaming V10 behind your head and rabid acceleration.